 When you’re not making music, I know you had, at one point, a radio show.
 What are you doing when you’re not making music now?

 Spending time in a small mental hospital where they let me stay (laughter), you know, sometimes, three days in a row.
 It’s unbelievable, you know.
 If you wanna stay another week, they keep you there.
 It’s unbelievable.
 But actually, you know, we’re getting ready to start a podcast.
 My radio show was “Backstage with the Blues.”
 I interviewed about 100 blues musicians, and almost all of the interviews are backstage so it’s very intimate.
 We’re getting ready to digitize that and start a podcast of that.
+There’s lots to set up and learn about first, though.
+I would like to have guests on the show to make it more interesting but I’d need to research podcasting from different locations.
+It’s an exciting thing to look forward to nevertheless.
 And other than that, you know, I’m on the road so much that when I’m home, I cook, I garden, and I write poetry.
 I mean, you know, I’m kind of a…like my feminine side really comes out at home, you know.

 Well, the poetry probably goes hand-in-hand with your English major, right?